methodphoto/themincricketclub/2000/wareham.md

 {% include matchDetails %}

 S Hornsby, 3rd century, highest score for the Min and club record.
-144 partnership between R Beswick and S Hornsby
+[Partnership](../records/partnerships) of 144 between R Beswick and S Hornsby

 ## The Min Innings